Sonic the Hedgehog: The Movie: Production and release

 The OVA series was produced by Studio Pierrot, Sega Enterprises and General Entertainment under the supervision of Sonic Team, Yuji Naka and Naoto Ohshima.
 It is directed and storyboarded by Kazutaka Ikegami, with Mayori Sekijima handling the story structure, Masashi Kubota writing the scripts, Tsuneo Ninomiya designing the characters and Mitsuhiro Tada composing the music.
 Both episodes feature the ending theme "Look-alike," composed and arranged by Tada and written and sung by Riyu Konaka.
 The OVA was distributed by Taki Corporation in Japan on a rental-only basis between January 26 and March 22 before a retail release on May 31, 1996.

 ADV Films announced they had licensed the OVA series at Project A-Kon 9, which took place in May 1998.
 It was dubbed in English and released as a single direct-to-video film under the name of Sonic the Hedgehog: The Movie on VHS and DVD on September 7, 1999, to coincide with the international release of Sonic Adventure for the Dreamcast.
-It was later re-released on DVD on January 13, 2004.
-Due to ADV Films being dissolved and its assets being spun off into Section23 Films and Sentai Filmworks, both releases are now out of print.
+In Australia and the United States, the OVA was released on both VHS and DVD, with the DVD version including both English and Japanese language tracks together with English and Spanish subtitles.
+The OVA also received home releases in the United Kingdom.

+In Taiwan, the OVA was broadcast on the Shouhua Cartoon Channel in its original language with Mandarin subtitles, while in Hong Kong the OVA was dubbed into Cantonese and shown on TVB Jade.
+The OVA also received a Korean dub in South Korea under the name Sonic Vs. Metal Sonic that was released on VHS.

-Discotek Media attempted to license the show for Blu-ray release in North America.
+Discotek Media attempted to license the show for a Blu-ray release in North America.
 However, Sega was unable to locate key documents related to the OVA's music or voice actors.